kabita1709/Route-Notifier-based-on-the-Real-Time-Data-Collected-from-Pollution-Monitoring-Station/README.md

   └── ReadMe.adoc         => this file
 ....

+== Step 4: Setup the Web server using the nodejs code.

 === License
 This project is released under a student License.

 === Contributing
-To contribute to this project please contact sohamfyp09 https://id.arduino.cc/sohamfyp09
+To contribute to this project's hardware part please contact sohamfyp09 https://id.arduino.cc/sohamfyp09 And to cntribute on Github, please mail at ksharma1797@gmail.com.

 === BOM
-This project costs around 80$.
+This project costs around 180$.

 |===
 | ID | Part name          | Quantity